opencv/opencv/modules/objdetect/doc/latent_svm.rst

 proposed by P.F.
 Felzenszwalb in [Felzenszwalb2010b]_.
-The algorithm prunes partial hypotheses using thresholds on their scores.The basic idea of the algorithm is to use a hierarchy of models defined by an ordering of the original model’s parts.
+The algorithm prunes partial hypotheses using thresholds on their scores.The basic idea of the algorithm is to use a hierarchy of models defined by an ordering of the original model's parts.
 For a model with (n+1) parts, including the root, a sequence of (n+1) models is obtained.
 The i-th model in this sequence is defined by the first i parts from the original model.
 Using this hierarchy, low scoring hypotheses can be